choreonoid/choreonoid-doc/en/wrs2018/overview.rst

  A robot jointly developed by Aizu University and IZAK Co., Ltd. It is a crawler-type robot, and in addition to the main tracks, it has auxiliary tracks called flippers in the front and back.
 It is also equipped with a working arm.
 Robots of this type are increasingly being used for disaster response in recent years and have a lot of potential for investigative and operational work at disaster sites.
 This robot comes in three variations with regard to the arm: no arm, single arm, and double arm.
 Considering the tasks involved in WRS, the double-arm configuration is the most practical.

-WAREC-1 and Double-Arm Robot are official WRS `platform robots  <http://worldrobotsummit.org/download/201707/WRS_Disaster_Robotics_Category_A_standard_robot_platform_for_for_Simulation_Challenge_of_Tunnel_Disaster_Response_and_Recovery_Challenge-doc_en.pdf>`_ .
+WAREC-1 and Double-Arm Robot are official WRS :download:`platform robots <platformrobots.pdf>` .
 Regarding Aizu Spider, while it is not an official WRS robot, it was originally provided as a sample model of Choreonoid, so it can also be used in this event.
 Actual working versions of all of these robots have been developed and are in operation.

 The multicopter (drone) can also be used in this competition.
 For the multicopter model, we have prepared a sample model of the quadrotor type developed by the Japan Atomic Energy Agency (JAEA).